Q. What day is the Ride on?

 Q. How do I register for the Ride for the Cure?

 A. Online registration is quick and easy!
 Click here to register online.
-Only Riders who have registered by June 1st and have completed their fundraising commitment by Ride day are guaranteed to receive their dry-fit shirt or jersey on Ride day.
-Fundraising commitment of $200 must be met in order to participate on Ride day (or you may fill out the delayed self-donation form).
-Credit cards will be accepted at Packet Pick-Up and on Ride day.
+We ask the you make a fundraising commitment of $200 (or you may fill out the delayed self-donation form).
 Note: Registrations are non-transferable and non-refundable.
 Each rider must pick up his/her own registration packet.
 Please bring a photo ID to registration.

 Q. I would like to form a team - how does this differ from individual registration?